deephaven/salmon-sync/README.md

   destination:
     required: true
     type: string
     description: 'The destination directory to sync.
-Relative to the bucket.'
+Relative to the bucket.
+It is recommended to use the GitHub repo path (such as deephaven/salmon-sync) as the minimum base to prevent collisions.'
   project_number:
     required: true
     type: string